Zidane wants more goals from Isco

 Zidane praised Isco's performance at Osasuna, but said he wanted the midfielder on the scoresheet more often.

 "I don't think anything has changed.
-Isco's an important player in this squad," the Madrid head coach said.
+Isco's an important player in this squad," the Madrid head coach told a news conference.

 "He's a player that always gives everything when he plays.
 He's a good footballer.
 I like the way he plays.
 He's technical and skilful.
 He's very important for us.